Kyrenia: Architecture

-An example of Ottoman architecture in the city centre is the Agha Cafer Pasha Mosque, built in 1589–90.
-The city is also home to four 19th century fountains and an Ottoman-era cemetery where soldiers serving at the castle and victims of contagious diseases are rumoured to have been interred.
+An example of Ottoman architecture in the city centre is the Agha Cafer Pasha Mosque, built in 1589–1590.
+The city is also home to four 19th-century fountains and an Ottoman-era cemetery where soldiers serving at the castle and victims of contagious diseases are rumoured to have been interred.

-Bellapais Abbey (from the French "abbaye de la paix" which means the Peace Monastery), in the northern village of Bellapais, was constructed between 1198 and 1205.
-The main building as it can be seen today was built during the 13th century by French Augustinian monks, and specifically during the rule of King Hugh III 1267–1284.
+Bellapais Abbey, in the northern village of Bellapais, was constructed between 1198 and 1205.
+The main building as it can be seen today was built during the 13th century by French Augustinian monks, and specifically during the rule of King Hugh III (1267–1284).
 The pavilions around the courtyard and the refectory were constructed during the rule of King Hugh IV between 1324 and 1359.
-You can also see the Ancient Greek Orthodox Church of Mother Mary Robed in White.
+The ancient Greek Orthodox Church of Mother Mary Robed in White is also present.

-Outside the town, on the Kyrenia mountain range, are Buffavento Castle, St. Hilarion Castle and Kantara Castle, all of which are thought to have been constructed by the Byzantines following the Arab raids on the island.
+Outside the town, on the Kyrenia mountain range, are Buffavento Castle, Saint Hilarion Castle and Kantara Castle, all of which are thought to have been constructed by the Byzantines following the Arab raids on the island.
 During Lusignan rule, Buffavento Castle was a prison and called 'Château du Lion'.
-There the despot Byzantine king of the island, Isaac Comnenus, is said to have fled after Richard the Lion Heart conquered Cyprus in 1191.
-The mountaintop castle of St. Hilarion dominates the town of Kyrenia and is visible for many miles along the coast.
-Historical records show that the castle was originally a monastery, founded about 800 when a monk by the name of Hilarion chose the site for his hermitage.
-Later, perhaps in 1100, the monastery was changed into a castle.
-The easternmost of the three castles is Kantara castle.
-Sources only mention the castle in the year 1191, when Richard Lion-Heart captured the island.
+There the Byzantine ruler of the island, Isaac Komnenos, is said to have fled after Richard I of England conquered Cyprus in 1191.
+The mountaintop castle of Saint Hilarion dominates Kyrenia and is visible for many miles along the coast.
+Historical records show that the castle was originally a monastery, founded c.
+800 when a monk by the name of Hilarion chose the site for his hermitage.
+Later, perhaps in 1100, the monastery was converted into a castle.
+The easternmost of the three castles is Kantara Castle.
+Sources first mention the castle in 1191, when Richard I captured the island.